 Premium receivables include premium receivables from policyholders or agents.
 The credit terms for premium receivables from life insurance policyholders are 60 days.
 CPIC Property generally collects premium receivables from agents on a monthly or quarterly basis, and certain premiums are collected by CPIC Property in instalments.
 According to the Group's credit policy, the credit terms for premium receivables cannot be longer than the insurance coverage period.
-The Group's premium receivables relate to a large number of counterparties, and there is no significant concentration of credit risk.
-Premium receivables are non-interest-bearing.
+The Group's premium receivables are non-interest-bearing.